saadkhan321/Project6_ND/README.md

 Code version after the 2nd feedback for the visualization is at [this link](http://bl.ocks.org/saadkhan321/af2604432728503f60a7)

-##### Intermediate V4 [incorporating 3rd feedback]
+##### 4. Intermediate V4 [incorporating 3rd feedback]

 Some part of the 3rd feedback was incorporated in Index_intermediate_V4.html and rest was periodically implemented in the later versions as the visualization was being finalized.
-Html and data are in the as follows:
+Also some additional enhancements such as inclusion of legend in the chart along with in chart notes were also added to the visualization.
+Html and data file are as follows:

 ###### **[html file: index_intermediate_V4.html / data file: parkdata_initial_V4.tsv]**

-##### Intermediate V4 [incorporating 3rd feedback]
+##### 5. Intermediate V5 [incorporating 4th feedback]

+A mixture of 3rd and 4th feedback was incorporated in this version.
+On the suggestion of the suggestion of the Udacity Coach (Sheng), data was shifted from yearly to monthly (details covered below in the feedback section).
+Doing so, code removed the popup chart.
+Further enhancements in the visualization to bring back the popup chart were done in the subsequent versions.
+Now on monthly level data included was averaged over 10 years of visitation.
+Files for this version are as follows:

+###### **[html file: index_intermediate_V5.html / data file: parkdata_initial_V4.tsv]**

+##### 6. Intermediate V6 [Building up on all the feedbacks received]

+In this version, bar chart was included in the popup chart showing year by year visitation for the month selected.
+Also inlcluded a rough draft for in chart text.
+Related files are as follows:

+###### **[html file: index_intermediate_V6.html / data file: parkdata_initial_V4.tsv]**

+### Final Design

+Final Design incorporated all feedbacks and some additional enhancements alongwith the story.
+Following are the additional enhancements I includedvon top of the feedback received:

+1. Removed default axis labels and added visually attractive axis labels
+2. In-chart text blocks with hover function to emphasize respective line charts were added.
+Text highlighted information pertaining to the main line charts.
+3. Reverted back to 20 years visitation data (main charts averaged over 20 years instead of 10)
+4. Popup chart converted to line charts instead of bar charts (incorporating 20 year trend)
+5. Main change was to only focus on top 5 parks inorder to remove cluttering from the visualization